BE-3

-The BE-3 (Blue Engine 3) is a LH2/LOX rocket engine developed by Blue Origin.

-The engine began development in the early 2010s, and completed acceptance testing in early 2015.
-The engine is being used on the New Shepard suborbital rocket, for which test flights began in 2015 and a first crewed flight occurred in 2021.
+BE-3 (Blue Engine 3) is a cryogenic rocket engine using liquid hydrogen and liquid oxygen as propellants.
+Blue Origin began BE-3 development in the early 2010s and the engine completed acceptance testing in early 2015.
+The BE-3PM variant is used on the New Shepard suborbital rocket, which made its first test flight on 29 April 2015 and had its first crewed flight on 20 July 2021.
+The BE-3U variant is used on the second stage of the New Glenn orbital rocket, which made its inaugural flight on 16 January 2025.

-The engine was under consideration by United Launch Alliance (ULA) for use in a new second stage, the Advanced Cryogenic Evolved Stage, in ULA's Vulcan orbital launch vehicle with first flight in the 2020s.

 History

 Following Aerojet’s acquisition of Pratt & Whitney Rocketdyne in 2012, Blue Origin president Rob Meyerson saw an opportunity to fill a gap in the defense industrial base.
 Blue Origin publicly entered the liquid rocket engine business by partnering with ULA on the development of the BE-4, and working with other companies.
 Meyerson announced the selection of Huntsville, AL as the location of Blue Origin’s rocket production factory in June 2017.

 The BE-3 follows the earliest rocket engine development efforts at Blue Origin in the 2000s.
-Blue Origin's first engine was a "simple, single-propellant engine" called the Blue Engine-1 (BE-1) which used peroxide propellant and generated only 2000 lbf of thrust, and their second, the Blue Engine-2 (BE-2) which was a bipropellant engine using kerosene and peroxide, producing 31000 lbf thrust.
+Blue Origin's first engine was a "simple, single-propellant engine" called the BE-1 (Blue Engine 1) which used peroxide propellant and generated only 2000 lbf of thrust, and their second, the BE-2 (Blue Engine 2) which was a bipropellant engine using kerosene and peroxide, producing 31000 lbf thrust.

-In January 2013, the company announced the development of the Blue Engine-3 BE-3, a new liquid hydrogen/liquid oxygen (LH2/LOX) cryogenic engine.
+In January 2013, the company announced the development of the BE-3 (Blue Engine 3), a new liquid hydrogen/liquid oxygen (LH2/LOX) cryogenic engine.
 The engine was originally announced to produce 100000 lbf thrust, with initial thrust chamber tests planned for mid-February 2013 at NASA Stennis.
 The thrust chamber tests were run sometime in 2013.

 The BE-3 was successfully tested in late 2013 on a full-duration simulated suborbital burn, with coast phases and engine relights, "demonstrating deep throttle, full power, long-duration and reliable restart all in a single-test sequence."
 NASA has released a video of the test.

 By December 2013, Blue Origin updated engine specifications following engine tests conducted on test stands at ground level, near sea level.
 This demonstrated that the engine could produce 110000 lbf of thrust at full power, and could successfully throttle down to as low as 25000 lbf for use in controlled vertical landings if needed for that purpose on particular launch vehicles.
 The final engine specifications, released in April 2015 following the full test phase, included a minimum thrust of 20000 lbf, an even wider throttling capability by 20 percent than the preliminary numbers, while maintaining the previously released full power thrust spec.